The Open Space of Democracy

 "It is time to ask, when will our national culture of self-interest stop cutting the bonds of community to shore up individual gain and instead begin to nourish communal life through acts of giving, not taking?"

-In determining the origins of the United States, scholars have called this union "Nature's Nation," A nation "invented by reason," or "democracy in America" as a socially embedded desire to self-govern if not always exercise self control.
+In determining the origins of the United States, scholars have called this union "Nature's Nation," A nation "invented by reason," or "democracy in America" as a socially embedded desire to self-govern the union if not always exercise self control over its diverse and variedly opinionated members.

-This author, Terry T. Williams, in a series of essays based–on her unwelcomed remarks at a graduation ceremony given at an invitation to speak in her native state of Utah–is just one of the many stories associated with the brutal events of September 11, 2001.
+This author, Terry T. Williams, in a series of essays based –on her unwelcome remarks at a graduation ceremony given at an invitation to speak in her native state of Utah– is just one of the many stories associated with the brutal events of September 11, 2001.
 On that day when the nation awakened to terror, terrifying images and a confused response to attacks on our: airlines, principle cities's financial hub, and center of military power in Washington, emotions engulfed reason.
 Despite the confusion the nation's vulnerability was self-evident in a country that runs on electronic media and automatic pilot.
 A wave of repression, torture, and military adventurism unsurpassed since the Civil War (1861-1865) swept the nation.

 Wild lands once protected for their scenic, biological, and functional integrity were now thrown open to mineral exploration in the name of "freeing ourselves from dependence on foreign oil."
 We nonetheless consumed imported oil at record levels throughout the war on terror (2001-2009) which Congress endorsed to the point of even creating a new national bureaucracy ominously call "Homeland Security."
 To many loyal and environmentally aware people the tone, the actions, and the consequences of excessive rhetoric were combustible fuel to an ongoing use of excessive force.
 That excessive use of military forces led to authorized invasions of Iraq and Afghanistan which have now been counted as the longest, if not most inconclusive, wars ever fought by the US.

-In such an atmosphere of mounting alarm, creeping surveillance, and growing distrust, Williams addressed the graduating class of the University of Utah calling for sobriety in the use of our language, restraint in the use of our mortal powers to destroy entire neighborhoods, and a recovery of our national tradition of tolerance.
+Although we dwell within a social atmosphere of mounting alarm, creeping surveillance, and growing distrust, Williams addressed the graduating class of 2003, from the University of Utah calling for sobriety in the use of our language, restraint in the use of our mortal powers to destroy entire neighborhoods, families, or services, and spoke to a necessary recovery of the national tradition of tolerance.

 Only she was met with anger, disbelief, and accusations.
 Many people think that Williams made traitorous remarks and expressed anti-American sympathies in her speech.
 In contesting her loyalty and devotion to duty Williams was forced to continue the conversation in writing articles to further explain her motives and message.